GME Inclusive Excellence

 Resident Ambassadors

-Several under-represented in medicine residents have volunteered to serve as Resident Ambassadors for the College of Medicine.
-These resident physicians are available to answer questions of potential resident applicants and to share their experiences at MUSC.
+Residents volunteer to serve as Resident Ambassadors for the College of Medicine.
+These resident physicians are available to answer questions of potential resident applicants and to share their diverse experiences at MUSC.
 Interested individuals may contact them by email.
-For a list of Resident Ambassadors, please visit their website: Resident Ambassadors .
+For a list of Resident Ambassadors, please visit their website: Resident Ambassadors.

 The goal of this program is to recruit talented residents, who have met all requirements for visiting student rotations listed on the AAMC Visiting Students Learning Opportunities (VSLO) website, and aid MUSC in addressing healthcare disparities.
-Once accepted as a visiting student in the clinical rotation through VSLO, students may participate in the AHEAD Visiting Student Program.
+Once accepted as a visiting student in the clinical rotation through VSLO, students may participate in the AHEAD-VSP.
+Unfortunately, we are not able to accept international medical students as they are not eligible for VSLO.

 Additional Information

-For more information on Diversity, Equity & Inclusion in the College of Medicine and at MUSC Health, please see the following websites:
+For more information on Inclusive Excellence Programming in the College of Medicine and at MUSC Health, please see the following websites:

 Forbes Best Employers For Diversity 2019 logo